 PG&E has removed more than 80,000 trees in Tuolumne County and continues to mark and remove trees that threaten powerlines at a fast rate.
 PG&E has also implemented a debris management program to help remove eligible logs after falling.
 It is important to note that log removal may occur up to four months after trees are felled.
 Contact PG&E at 1-800-743-5000 if you believe you have dead tress that threaten powerlines.

 Tuolumne County is undertaking CDAA funded projects all over the County to remove dead and dying trees that threaten County roads and other County facilities, including removal projects along Twain Harte Drive and North Tuolumne Road.
 For more information on the County's work and on tree mortality work in our County, click HERE.

 Tuolumne Utilities District (TUD)

 TUD is undertaking CDAA funded projects to remove dead and dying trees that threaten their high risk water and sewer facilities.
-They have already completed tree removal projects near high risk tanks and along the ditches in Twain Harte and are working toward removing around 1,700 trees along the Eureka Ditch.
+They have completed tree removal projects near high risk tanks and along the ditches in Twain Harte and are working toward removing around 1,700 trees along the Eureka Ditch.

 Tree Mortality Assistance Progam

-The Sonora Lions Club, Sunrise Rotary, Sonora Kiwanis, Sierr Non-Profit, Highway 108 Fire Safe Council, Yosemite Foothills Fire Safe Council and Area 12 Agency on Agining have teamed up to create a program to help seniors over 60 years old and disabled adults without sufficient financial resources remove dead and dying trees.
+The Sonora Lions Club, Sunrise Rotary, Sonora Kiwanis, Sierra Non-Profit, Highway 108 Fire Safe Council, Yosemite Foothills Fire Safe Council and Area 12 Agency on Agining have teamed up to create a program to help seniors over 60 years old and disabled adults without sufficient financial resources remove dead and dying trees.
 For more information, call (209) 532-6272, Ext.
 208.